I. Purpose

 C. Select Agents and Toxins

 The US PATRIOT Act, signed into law on October 26, 2001, places restrictions on persons who possess select agents and provides criminal penalties for possession of such agents that cannot be justified for specified peaceful purposes.
-Some of these agents are defined by the Department of Health and Human Services (DHHS) as posing a severe threat to public health and are regulated by 42 CFR 73.
-Other agents defined by the United States Department of Agriculture (USDA) as posing a severe threat to animal or plant health are regulated by 7 CFR 331 and 9 CFR 121.
+Some of these agents are defined by the Department of Health and Human Services (DHHS) as posing a severe threat to public health and by the United States Department of Agriculture (USDA) as posing a severe threat to animal or plant health.
 Any request to use select agents at UTD requires review and approval by the IBCC before these agents may be obtained.
-There are also many other government requirements that must be completed in order for these agents to be brought onto campus, including registration and background checks.
+There are also many other government requirements that must be completed for these agents to be brought onto campus, including registration and background checks.
 The IBCC also requires the registration of any biological toxins with an LD 50 < 1 mg/kg body weight in any vertebrate model via any route of exposure.

 D. Biological Material from Human or Non-Human Primates